Sheriff: Wife of suspected Texas gunman has been arrested

-CLEVELAND, Texas (AP) — A day after the man suspected of killing five of his neighbors in a Texas shooting, the sheriff says his wife has also been taken into custody.
+CLEVELAND, Texas (AP) — A day after the man suspected of killing five of his neighbors in a Texas shooting was arrested, the sheriff says his wife has also been taken into custody.

 Divimara Lamar Nava, 53, wife of suspect Francisco Oropeza, was in custody in connection with the Friday night shooting, according to Montgomery County Sheriff Rand Henderson.